Art2rr/ML-project-1/README.md

 * **proj1_helpers** - functions to load data and save predictions. function to predict classification.

 * **run.py** - script allowing to process data, build and optimise the ML model, and use it to predict the classification

+* **project1.ipynb** - notebook with the optimisation of hyperparameters and plotting the graphs for the paper